vaikunthsd/smart-contracts/README.md

 # DAO-SmartContracts

-This repository includes parts of the DAO (Decentralized Autonomous Organization)implementation in Solidity.
+Implemented portions of the DAO (Decentralized Autonomous Organization)in Solidity.
 ## Getting Started

 First, access [Node.js website](https://nodejs.org/) to download it and then install it on your machine.